 The projector projects in full HD or 1080p which is exceptional.
 The DLP technology and the awesome brightness, contrast and color accuracy ensures deep blacks and crisp whites.
 It is not just perfect for presentations, but also for movies, photos, and videos.
 The DLP chip is ultra-fast with a response time of 16 microseconds and 144 Hz refresh rates.

 The projector supports 3D fully and it can display the 3D content from any 3D source.
 From Blu-ray to gaming consoles, we found 3D effects to be quite interesting.

 Though the brightness is quite high for the projector, a dark room is advisable for movie watching.
-The image quality is good no doubt and ambient lights are not a problem visually but it will not bring out the best of the projector in your budget.
-And when you put the projector on Eco mode the difference in color accuracy is starkly visible.
+The image quality is good no doubt and ambient lights are not a problem visually but it will not bring out the best of the projector.
+And when you put the projector in Eco mode the difference in color accuracy is starkly visible.

 The color depth is not like an HD TV, of course, but it quite impressive.
 The black is also delivered very well.
 The only problem is the distance.
 You will have to maintain a lot of distance for huge screen size.
 We had to push the projector to 2.5 meters distance for 80” screen.
 Full-screen size of 300” will need an outdoor setting or a large hall.

 There is an in-built 10-watt mono speaker that is effective enough in a small room.
 Obviously, the sound quality is not great.
 But you will not have to strain yourself to hear the dialogues.
 On full volume, the heavy music will strain a little but other than that it is good.